 Truly value your time by saying “yes” to the things that serve you.

 By doing so, you’re saying “no” to the things that don’t.

-By respecting your time and space, you’re training those around you to do the same.
+When you set boundaries, it’s the ultimate sign of self-respect.
+By valuing your time and space, you’re training those around you to do the same.

+For those who reciprocate, you respect them and their time in return.
 As a result, you both value each other to form healthy and meaningful relationships.

 This will improve the quality of your romantic and platonic relationships.

 In today’s world, the term masculinity has a negative connotation.
 You may think is being a macho man who is emotionless and doesn’t care what anyone says.